signaldatascience/R-curriculum/interview-prep/questions.md

 	* Repeat process over and over again; X% of the measurements will fall within the confidence interval.

+* What is a $p$-value?

+	* Probability of observing the data if the null hypothesis were true.

 * In an A/B test, how can you check if assignment to the various buckets was truly random?

 * What might be the benefits of running an A/A test, where you have two buckets who are exposed to the exact same product?